AliKHaliliT/Cattle-Body-Parts-Dataset-for-Object-Detection/README.md

 ## License
 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.

+## Contact
+For any questions, concerns, or collaboration opportunities, please don't hesitate to contact me on my [LinkedIn](https://www.linkedin.com/in/ali-khalili-790b10146/) account.